 12. Hedge wall as fence and entryway

 Want to have an interesting backdoor that will provide you with total peace of mind?
-Consider putting up privacy hedge walls to close the garden except for a sturdy gate.
+Consider putting up privacy hedge walls to close off the garden totally except for a sturdy gate.

 Experiment with hedge garden designs

 We hope you had fun looking through this set of gorgeous garden hedge ideas!
-Which one is your favorite?
+Which one is your favourite?

 ☞ Find more gardening inspiration: Gardening for beginners